Sami-a-oss/Amazon-Navbar/README.md

 # Amazon-Navbar
-This is a navbar of Amazon.com
+This is a navbar of Amazon.com (used HTML & CSS)